IFRC-Secretariat/IFRC-National-Society-Data/README.md

 ## Setup

-### Requirements

-Requires Python 3.8+.
+This package requires Python 3.8+.
 Required Python packages can be installed from the requirements file:

 ```bash
 pip3 install -r requirements.txt
 ```

-### Installation

 To install the package, run the following command in a bash terminal from the root directory: